 Horses are routinely given substances that are dangerous to humans.
-Most American horse owners do not imagine that their horses may someday be slaughtered for human consumption, and almost universally give their horses medications, antibiotics, ointments, wormers, and other substances labeled “not for animals intended for human consumption."
-These substances may remain in the body for long periods of time.
+Most American horse owners do not imagine that their horses may someday be slaughtered for human consumption.
+Almost universally, they give their horses medications, antibiotics, ointments, wormers, and other substances that are labeled “not for animals intended for human consumption”—some of which linger in the body for long periods.

-Phenylbutazone (bute) can be lethal if ingested by people.
 A study published in May 2010 in the journal Food and Chemical Toxicology found that substances routinely given to American horses cause dangerous adverse effects in humans.
-The most serious effect of phenylbutazone is bone-marrow toxicity, leading to agranulocytosis (failure to produce white blood cells, causing chronic infections) and aplastic anemia (insufficient production of red and white blood cells and platelets).
+One commonly used anti-inflammatory drug, phenylbutazone (bute), can be lethal if ingested by people.
+The most serious effect of bute on humans is bone-marrow toxicity, leading to agranulocytosis (failure to produce white blood cells, causing chronic infections) and aplastic anemia (insufficient production of red and white blood cells and platelets).
 Similar blood conditions such as leucopenia, hemolytic anemia, pancytopenia, and thrombocytopenia may also occur in people who consume bute.
 The National Toxicology Program has determined that bute is a carcinogen.
 For these reasons, the FDA bans this substance for human consumption.

-FDA-prohibited drugs are universally used at racetracks.
-The February 28, 2010 Paulick Report published a study revealing that more than 9 out of 10 racehorses are commonly administered bute before they race.
+Nearly all racehorses in America are treated with bute.
 Racehorses are frequently shipped to Mexico and Canada to be slaughtered for human consumption when their performance flags, often within days or weeks of receiving their last dose of bute.
-Any consumer of this meat, which can be ground together with beef and offered to consumers without proper identification, could be unwittingly ingesting banned substances, with potentially lethal results.
+Horsemeat may be ground together with beef and sold without proper identification, so consumers could be unwittingly ingesting banned substances, with serious health implications.